hokiepokedad/PokeAlarmWiki/Facebook-Pages.md

 `https://graph.facebook.com/v2.2/me?access_token={long_lived_access_token}`

+Be sure to remove the curly braces "{}" when replacing values.
 The **id** field is your account ID.
 You'll need it for the next step.

 ### 5. Get Permanent Page Access Token